- Which Visa will I need?

 If you are a visa national you will need to apply for the visa before your depart your home country.
 You should do this as soon as you received your Student Visitor Visa Acceptance Letter from Edge Hill University, but not more than 3 months before the date you plan to travel to the UK.

-If you are a non-visa national, including students with passports from the US, Mexico and South Korea, you can apply from your home country before travelling to the UK or you can request a Student Visitor Visa Stamp in your passport at the port of entry.
+If you are a non-visa national, you can apply from your home country before travelling to the UK or you can request a Short-term Study visa stamp in your passport at the port of entry.
+We recommend applying for your visa before you travel.

-If you decide to request a Student Visitor Visa Stamp on entry to the UK, you must ensure that you carry your acceptance letter from Edge Hill University and that you do not travel through the Republic of Ireland, as this is part of the Common Travel Areas and you will not be subjected to immigration check when you enter the UK.
+If you decide to request a Short-term Study visa stamp on entry to the UK, you must ensure that you carry your acceptance letter from Edge Hill University and that you do not travel through the Republic of Ireland, as this is part of the Common Travel Area and you will not be subjected to immigration check when you enter the UK.

 - Identity documents